Picture it: You've decided this season that, entering your draft, that David Johnson is your first-round target.

 These days, there are few "tricks" to exploit in auctions, as so much has been written about them and there is an annual increase in available information.
 In addition, I traditionally don't get too creative with my bidding, ideally "buying value" as described above, attempting to roster as many players beneath my listed prices as possible.
 Still, here are a few things you should try to gain an edge:

 Set the market early.
 Back in the day, it was often written that the best strategy for an auction was to show up an hour late, after everyone has gone on an incredible spending spree, leaving you all the bargains for the later rounds.
-As we often see in fantasy sports, however, the pendulum seems to have swung back toward the opposite direction, and owners have become so conservative in some auctions that the best bargains are found in the opening minutes.
+As we often see in fantasy sports, however, the pendulum seems to have swung back toward the opposite direction, and managers have become so conservative in some auctions that the best bargains are found in the opening minutes.

 In fact, I often find that the first player sold at a given position, usually one of the most valuable and sometimes the top-ranked player at said position, winds up selling either exactly at or just beneath my listed price.
-This is called "setting the market" at a certain position: You nominate the best player at a position to get a sense of the maximum other owners are willing to pay.
+This is called "setting the market" at a certain position: You nominate the best player at a position to get a sense of the maximum other managers are willing to pay.

 Track rosters and team budgets.
 This can seem like an overwhelming exercise and certainly is time-consuming, but it's absolutely advantageous, especially in the auction's latter stages, when funds are tight and roster spots dwindling.
 Success, after all, doesn't hinge upon only the progress of your team.
 It's also about knowing where your competition stands, as far as ability to compete with you for your remaining targets.